 I’ve spent this week watching YouTube videos on writing and learning a lot.
 I decided to start with Brandon Sanderson’s BYU lectures on writing science fiction and fantasy.
 The nice thing about YouTube is that I can pause the video and back up to make sure that I heard a concept correctly.
 Because of this, … Continue reading Learning As I Go

 “I really believe that everyone has a talent, ability, or skill that he can mine to support himself and to succeed in life.”~Dean Koontz American author Dean Koontz was born on this day in 1945.
 Follow me on Facebook: @jjshaunauthor.

-Today’s word comes from this week’s news.
+Today’s word comes from the news.
 Follow me on Facebook: @jjshaunauthor.
-Today’s Word Part of Speech noun Definition Smallness of number.Smallness or insufficiency of number; fewness.
-History Paucity, which was first recorded in English in the 15th century, comes to us from the Middle English word paucite, and is ultimately derived from "paucus," Latin … Continue reading Wednesday Word for July 8, 2020
+Today’s Word Part of Speech verb Definition To wear off the skin of.To censure scathingly.To denounce or berate severely.
+History Excoriate, which first appeared in English in the 15th century, comes from "excoriatus," the past participle of the Late Latin verb excoriare, meaning "to … Continue reading Wednesday Word for July 8, 2020

 (C) 2020, JJ Shaun “I had become increasingly concerned in recent years about the lack of civics education in our nation's schools.
 In recent years, the schools have stopped teaching it.
 And it's unfortunate.”~Sandra Day O'Connor On this day in 1981, President Ronald Reagan announced that American attorney, politician, and jurist Sandra Day O’Connor was … Continue reading Trivia: Sandra Day O’Connor